 Back on land, head back to the heart of Lahaina, where, sandwiched between one of the world’s largest banyan trees and Lahaina Harbor, you’ll find the Old Lahaina Courthouse; here, brief videos and bygone displays will transport you to the mid-1800s, when its jail brimmed with smuggling sailors and whaling ships stormed its port.
 Now a repository of artifacts and art, this museum is a fine reminder of Hawaii’s rough-and-tumble history.

-Let it be a theme that extends into evening as you take in the grandeur of Drums of the Pacific.
-Located at the Hyatt in Ka’anapali, this mesmerizing luau features a traditional imu ceremony, Polynesian cuisine (like makamaka with medallions of Molokai sweet potato and haupia with toasted coconut), and authentic dances from Samoa, New Zealand, Fiji, Tahiti, Tonga, and, of course, Old Hawaii.
+Let it be a theme that extends into evening as you take in the grandeur of Royal Lahaina Luau.
+Located in the heart of Lahaina Town, this mesmerizing luau features a fire dancing, Polynesian cuisine (like makamaka with medallions of Molokai sweet potato and haupia with toasted coconut), and authentic dances from Samoa, New Zealand, Fiji, Tahiti, Tonga, and, of course, Old Hawaii.
 With one of the most dazzling fire dance finales in Polynesia, this gorgeous performance underscores precisely why Maui is No Ka Oi.